New York Fun Facts & Trivia

 The September 11, 2001, terrorist attacks on the World Trade Center in New York City were the worst single foreign assault on American soil.
 The attack was the nation’s deadliest tragedy for U.S. firefighters, and 2,753 people in total lost their lives.

-France gifted the Statue of Liberty to the United States in 1886 to celebrate 100 years of U.S. independence and continued allegiance between the two countries.
+France gifted the Statue of Liberty to the United States in 1886 to mark 100 years of U.S. independence and to underscore the continued allegiance between the two countries.
 The statue was shipped as 350 pieces in 214 crates and took four months to assemble at its current home on New York’s Ellis Island.

 A New York law states that a person may not walk around on Sundays with an ice cream cone in their pocket.

-There is a skyscraper with no windows in New York City.
+There is a skyscraper in New York City with no windows.

 Niagara Reservation became the first state park in the United States.

-The oldest cattle ranch in the U.S. was started in 1747 at Montauk on Long Island.
+The oldest cattle ranch in the U.S. was established in 1747 at Montauk, Long Island.

 Wall Street was named after a 12-foot wall built by the 17th-century citizens of New Amsterdam to discourage pirate attacks.

-New York City’s Federal Reserve Bank has the largest gold storage in the world.
+New York City’s Federal Reserve Bank has the world’s largest gold storage.
 The vault is 80 feet below Wall Street and contains $90 billion in gold, which equals 25% of the world’s gold.

 Cal Ripken